aafmisra/Rapid-Recipe/README.md

 ## Installation Instructions

 Fork and clone this repo to download your local copy of the files.
-Use yarn start or npm start to launch the development server.
+Use `yarn start` or `npm start` to launch the development server.

-Create an account on Edamam to get your app ID and API key.
-Store those in an .env.local file with the name used in the fetch url.
+Create a free account on Edamam to get your app ID and API key.
+Store those in an .env.local file with the names used in the fetch url.

-## Contibutions
+## Contributions

 Please submit an issue on this repo if you find a bug in the code.
 To make suggestions on features or other behavior, please make a pull request.
 Thanks!